HuynhTanPhatT/Hotel-Data-Analysis-Occupancy-Room-Allocation-Optimization/README.md

     - Poor seasonality-based allocation -> wrong timing for selling rooms
     - Large operation capacity (200 rooms/day) vs. actual.

-=>🚩 Hotel resources have remained underutilized for two consecutive years (Unsold 2023 + 2024).
+=>🚩 Hotel resources have remained underutilized for two consecutive years.
 As a result, strong revenue from booked rooms cannot offset this inefficiency, preventing the hotel from reaching desired profitability levels.